hendrism/dice-castle/README.md

 # dice-castle
 # 🛡️ Dice & Castle

 **Dice & Castle** is a minimalist browser-based game built as a Progressive Web App (PWA).
-You explore regions using dice rolls to gather resources, then use those resources to build a castle on a simple 2D grid.
+You explore regions using dice rolls to gather resources, then use those resources to upgrade your camp into a thriving settlement.

 This project is designed to be iPhone-friendly and playable in portrait mode.
 Once deployed, you can "Add to Home Screen" on Safari to play like a native app.